CuriosityBuiltTheCat/curiositybuiltthecat.github.io/_posts/2019-04-22-the-alfredo-nou-v1-7.md

 ![]({{site.baseurl}}/images/IMG_20190415_203423.jpg)

-This alternative controls system consists of two boards: an ESP32 Devkit board, and the Alfredo NoU V1.7.
+The alternative control system consists of two boards: an ESP32 Devkit board, and the Alfredo NoU V1.7.
 This system has some significant improvements over the Arduino based system:

-- The ESP32 has Bluetooth built-in, meaning there is no need for HC-06 chips or SoftwareSerial.
+- The ESP32 has Bluetooth built-in, eliminating the need for HC-06 chips or SoftwareSerial.
 - The board supports **4 servos**, twice as many as the Adafruit motor shield.
-- The lack of SoftwareSerial combined with beefy 5V regulators specifically for servos means that servos are more powerful and less jittery than ever.
+- The integrated Bluetooth combined with beefy 5V regulators designed for servos means that servos are even more powerful and smoother than ever.
-- We will have a custom library available so that using the NoU will be even easier than Arduino and will have more features.
 - The ESP32 is just as easy to program as an Arduino and can be programmed through the Arduino IDE.
-- The NoU can drive four DC motors, just like the Adafruit Motor Shield
+- The Alfredo NoU can drive four DC motors, just like the Adafruit Motor Shield.
+- COMING SOON: We will have a custom library available so that using the NoU will be even easier than Arduino and will have more features.

-At kickoff, you will have the option to receive an ESP32 and NoU V1.7 instead of the classic Arduino system in your KOP.
+At the Spring 2019 MiniFRC kickoff, you will have the option to receive an ESP32 and NoU V1.7 instead of the classic Arduino system in your KOP.
+Up to 20 Alfredo NoU boards will be distributed at the event.
 If you have any questions about the board or the ESP32 feel free to email me at jrw4561@gmail.com or ping me on discord @Jacob#4883 ('@Jacob \| FAST' on the MiniFRC Discord).